bnfour/md-mods/readme.md

 Please note that the game servers only track top 2000 entries.
 If you score less, it won't be tracked and there's nothing this mod can do.

+## Album scroll
+Mod file: `AlbumScroll.dll`

+This mod adds an option to quickly scroll to the next album in the song selection menu.
+Just hold Shift key while scrolling (A/D, ←/→, mouse wheel, on-screen buttons — this mods works with all of these).
+This will scroll to the closest song from a different album.

+Please note that this mod does not play well with "hold to scroll" feature.
+It might skip an album if a direction key is held long enough to trigger continuous scrolling mode.
+It's best to use single taps with this mod.

 ## Experimental mod
-That's not a mod intended for using.
+This is not a mod intended for using.
 Rather, it's a developmental test bed for me to test random stuff without changing existing proper mods.
-Some of my internal random stuff testing may find its way to this repo as a next mod.
-Maybe.
+For instance, Album scroll mod was first implemented (in a very scuffed way) in this project and then moved to it's own permanent project.

 # Installation
 These are [MelonLoader](https://melonwiki.xyz/) mods.
 In order to run these, you need to have it installed. **Only 0.5.7 version of MelonLoader is supported** for now, absolutely no idea about compatibility with newer versions.